 The historical Lycian Way, known as the longest hiking trail in the world Turkey, also passes through the natural beauty of the Oludeniz region.
 The Lycian Way passes through and connects 19 different ancient Lycian cities History and natural beauty.

 Babadag is the best paragliding spot in Ölüdeniz with two peaks.
 Its first peak is 1969 meters above sea level and the second peak is 1400 meters above sea level.
 Between these two opposing peaks is a flood valley.

 Babadag also attracts attention with its different plant species.
 For those who like studying plants and climbing mountains, Oludeniz is a beautiful excursion route that is among the points of interest & sights must be found.

 Belcekiz, a must for those who Paragliding and wanting to swim is number one for Sightseeing in Oludeniz.
-As one of the best bathing spots in Oludeniz, Belcekiz Beach is considered a natural wonder and is often preferred by those looking to get away from it all.
+Considered one of the best bathing spots in Oludeniz Beach of Belcekiz as a natural wonder and is often preferred by those who want to escape from stress.
 The turquoise sea is accompanied by fine sandy beaches, and the taste of the trio of sea, sand and sun has a different meaning.

 When it comes to paragliding in Oludeniz, this is one of the most convenient places to experience the unique blue color of the sea and have a dynamic experience.
 The presence of many companies in Belcekiz allows for more activities as well as easy fulfillment of individual needs.